113ll3/Ibmclouddocscli/install-devtools-manually.md

 ## Installing Git
 {: #idt-install-git}

-You can download and install Git for macOS, Linux, and Windows.
+You can download and install Git.
 For more information, see [Git downloads](https://git-scm.com/downloads){: external}.